-Barwon Water is of the view recent regulatory precedent supports the use of an equity beta of at least 0.85, which is still consistent with the Essential Services Commission's belief there be a differential in the betas between the water and energy sectors.
+Barwon Water is of the view recent regulatory precedent and the recognition from the Australian Energy Market Commission surrounding the uncertainty of empirical data and the need to err on the side of caution supports the use of an equity beta of at least 0.85, which is still consistent with the Essential Services Commission's belief that there should be a difference in the betas between the water and energy sectors.

-10.4.4.3 Market risk premium
+10.4.4.3.
+Market risk premium

 The market risk premium is a measure of relative risk calculated as the difference between the expected return on equity investments and the risk free rate.
-The market risk premium represents the additional reward equity investors require to accept the risk of uncertain outcomes associated with a particular equity investment, relative to the risk free rate (i.e. the opportunity cost of capital for providers of equity funds).
+The market risk premium represents the additional reward equity investors require to accept the risk of uncertain outcomes associated with a particular equity investment, relative to the risk free rate.